crystal-lang/rfcs/text/0014-cancelable-timers.md

   Sets the flag and increments the value of the atomic.
-Yields the cancelation token (aka the new atomic value) so the caller can record it, then delegates to the event loop to suspend the calling fiber and eventually resume it when the timeout expired if it hasn't been canceled already.
+Yields the cancelation token (aka the new atomic value) so the caller can record it, then delegates to the event loop to suspend the calling fiber and eventually resume it when the timeout expires if it hasn't been canceled already.

-  Returns `Fiber::TimeoutToken::CANCELED` if the timeout was canceled, and `Fiber::TimeoutToken::EXPIRED` if the timeout expired.
+  Returns `Fiber::TimeoutToken::CANCELED` if the timeout was canceled.
+  Returns `Fiber::TimeoutToken::EXPIRED` if the timeout expired.

   All the details to add, trigger and remove the timer are fully delegated to the event loop implementations.